confluentinc/demo-application-modernization/README.md

 ### Deploy the "microservice"

-1. Back on the command line, use `kubectl` to create and deploy the "microservice".
+1. Back on the `Terminal`, use `kubectl` to create and deploy the "microservice".

    - Create the "microservice" deployment.
      ```bash